 On my second reading, at the age of 45, so much of the story’s ground had shifted.
 It was still a book I loved and felt bewitched by – thank god! – but it was not the story I had thought it to be.

 It wasn’t all about Heathcliff’s passion, for a start.
 This time I found him neither to be a romantic hero nor an antihero.
 I found a Heathcliff who was violent, avaricious, begrudging and most disappointingly of all, charmless.
 The heady teenage version of him gone up in a puff of smoke!
 I saw him now as the classic abused-turned-abuser who Brontë, cleverly, makes hard to hate outright, and maybe that is what makes him so intriguing.
-Lily Cole, who is currently a Brontë Society ambassador, made a short film inspired by Wuthering Heights that premiered this summer at the Brontë Parsonage, in Haworth.
+Lily Cole, who is currently a Brontë Society ambassador, made a short film inspired by Wuthering Heights that premiered at the Brontë Parsonage, in Haworth.
 After the screening, a man in the audience spoke earnestly in defence of Heathcliff.
 Yes, he was aware of his failings, he said, but he couldn’t disregard how strong an impression this outsider figure had made on him as a boy, and how deeply that mark remained.

 And Catherine!
 I wondered why I had paid her heroism so little attention the first time around.
 She is the real rebel of Wuthering Heights, with everything to lose by defying convention, and yet she defies it.
 Even after she decides to marry the insipid but socially respectable Edgar, she never becomes pliant, slapping her husband-to-be and making it clear, after their marriage, that Heathcliff will remain in her life.
 She is everything a 19th-century woman is not supposed to be: strong, outspoken, aggressive, and full of pleasingly hard edges.
 Even when she describes herself as Heathcliff’s other half – “He is more myself than I am” and “I am Heathcliff” – it has allegorical echoes, as if she is declaring him as the embodiment of the the dark, angry, masculine side of herself.